 Many business owners go with their gut feeling in picking the next market to expand to, without diving into the data.
-This could be a recipe for disaster, which may waste time, money...
+This could be a recipe for disaster, which may waste time and money...

-Or even worse: losing the willingness of expanding internationally and sabotaging the potential growth.
+Or even worse: losing the willingness to expand internationally and sabotaging the potential growth.